What is a CAS?

 Contact your Admissions Office for further information about applying for a CAS before your course starts.

 Current students already studying at the University

 You will need to complete the Confirmation of Acceptance for Studies form and submit it to your Faculty Registry Office.
-The form will be processed by a separate office, who will then email you your CAS number (forms are usually processed in one week).
+The form will be processed by a separate office, which will then email you your CAS number (forms are usually processed in 1 week).

 Note that a CAS cannot be produced if you owe fees or have not met your instalment payment dates.